tootall123/Zeppelynn-Applications/README.md

 Please Check "Final-Project" folder for any images or other sources relavent to the project.

-Styling is embedded for Featured.html About.html Learning.html

-External styling for Home.html
+Styling embedded for all 4 documents so no style.css documents are needed.
+Only additional documents needed are located in the Media Folder.